AlexGalays/abyssa-js/README.md

 - interceptAnchors: Whether anchor mousedown/clicks should be intercepted and trigger a state change.
 Defaults to true.
 - notFound: The State to enter when no state matching the current path query or name could be found.
 Either a State instance or a string representing the fullName of an existing state can be passed.
 Defaults to null.
 - urlSync: How the router state and the URL should be kept in sync.
 Defaults to true.
 Possible values are:
   - true: The router uses the history pushState API.
-The history.js shim can be used to also support IE8/IE9.
   - false: The url is never read or updated.
 The starting state is the path-less, default state.
   - 'hash': The router uses the hash part of the URL for all browsers.
 - hashPrefix: Customize the hash separator.
 Set to '!' in order to have a hashbang like '/#!/'.
 Defaults to empty string.